rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 large numbers selected automatically by an operating system, based on what ports are available.

-TCP provides a reliable data stream connection between two hosts.
+TCP provides a reliable data stream connection between two devices.
 The drawback of the protocol is significant overhead, especially due to acknowledgment packets.
 This latency is not acceptable in certain real-time applications, for example, online gaming.
 An alternative protocol for TCP is User Datagram